-Dr. Katherine T. Brown is beginning her fourth year as Director of Museum Studies and Assistant Professor of Art History at Walsh University.
+Dr. Katherine T. Brown is beginning her fifth year as Director of Museum Studies and Assistant Professor of Art History at Walsh University.
 Previously (2006-2011), she was Director of Hay House, an Italian Renaissance Revival historic house museum owned and operated by The Georgia Trust for Historic Preservation in Macon, Georgia, and Curator of Historic Macon Foundation (2004-06).
 From 2000-2004, she served as the Art Historian and Program Coordinator for the University of Georgia's Study Abroad Program in Cortona, Italy.
 Dr. Brown served as the Head of Education for the American Federation of Arts in New York (1997-99), the Curator of Education at the Joslyn Art Museum in Omaha (1995-97), and Curator of Education at the Georgia Museum of Art at the University of Georgia (1993-95).

 Furthermore, she has taught Art History as an adjunct professor at Wesleyan College in Macon, GA; Hunter College (CUNY); and the University of Nebraska-Omaha.
 She earned her Ph.D.
 (1998) and M.A.
 (1992) in Italian Renaissance Art History from Indiana University-Bloomington, and she earned her B.A. in Art History with Honors from Florida State University (1989).
 Leo S. Olschki Press in Florence published her dissertation on Venetian self-portraiture as a volume in their Pocket Studies in the History of Art Series (2000): http://en.olschki.it/libro/9788822248930.
 Dr. Brown has given conference presentations at the Ohio Museums Association, the Renaissance Society of America, the Medieval Congress at Kalamazoo (MI), the Midwest Art History Society, and the Medieval and Renaissance Conference at New College in Sarasota (FL).